 Growing: Corn requires large quantities of water and fertilizer to produce full healthy ears.
 Give corn 1 1/2 inches of water per week, and make sure to remove weeds so they do not compete for water and nutrients.
 To increase chances of proper pollination, hand pollinate by shaking the plants several times a day, to make sure the pollen reaches corn silks.
 To reduce problems with army worms, and corn ear worms, the organic compound Spinosad can be used on corn tassels and new growth once a week.
 This corn grows to about 5-6 feet tall.

 Harvesting: Harvest corn ears, and eat as sweet corn, when husks reach the appropriate size, about 5-7 inches.
 The silks should have turned brown, but are still moist to the touch.
 To check, you can slightly peel back the husk to reveal the kernels.
 Puncture one, if the liquid is clear, it is not ready, if it is milky, harvest your corn asap, and if there is no liquid, it has grown past its prime.
 This corn is great eating fresh off the stalks, grilled, boiled, or even frozen and stored for later.
+You can also allow the ears to dry on the stalks, to harvest and grind as corn meal or flour.
 To save seeds, leave corn on its stalks to completely dry in the field.
 They are ready to harvest for seeds or meal/flour, when the stalk and the ears turn completely brown with no green coloring.
 However, since continued rainy weather and humidity compromises the quality of the ears, drying them inside may be the best route.
 Choose a dry location with moderate heat, but out of direct sunlight; hang the stalks upside down, or lay them out flat until they are dry enough seed storage.